GAME OF THRONES is So Graphic, Porn Websites Are Stealing the Content

 For networks, filmmakers and even many Christians to claim that programming like GAME OF THRONES isn’t gratuitous or excessive, then what debauchery depicted on screen is?
 Also, what messages are we passing down to children when we say this graphic rape and violent abuse of women is acceptable for adults to consume as entertainment?
 The show may not be made for children, but children see the giant billboards along the highway, hear the conversations of the latest plot development, and know how to use HBO GO on their iPad, probably better than most adults.

 HBO knows what they’re making, and knows how people respond to the content.
-It’s why they don’t want people watching their content on porn websites instead HBO.
+It’s why they don’t want people watching their content on porn websites instead of HBO.
+Now in its final season, GAME OF THRONES still features plenty of gratuitous content.
 Here’s MOVIEGUIDE®’s message to HBO, though:

 Dear HBO, if you want porn sites to stop stealing your content, stop making porn!